Add Line Charts to Reports

 The default chart icon displays an unnamed line chart, unnamed axis, sample key and a sample plot line.

-An example of how the line chart appears in the Report Studio.
+The line chart component in the Report Studio.

 Time per Record